szlaci83/mediafire-python-open-sdk/README.rst

 Downloading
 -----------

-API client does not handle regular file downloads, because these are simple HTTP requests to URLs returned by "file/get_links", here's how you can do that yourself:
+API client does not handle regular file downloads because these are simple HTTP requests to URLs returned by "file/get_links".
+Here's how you can do that yourself:

 .. code-block:: python